GEO-BON/bon-in-a-box-pipeline-engine/README-user.md

 Once edited, make sure to save your work before leaving the page.

 ### Saving and loading
-The editor _does not_ allow you to edit files live on the server.
-Files need to be committed to the github repo using git.

-To load an existing pipeline:
-1. Make sure you are up to date using (e.g. `git pull --rebase`).
-2. Click "Load from file"
-3. Browse to the file on your computer and open it.
+The editor supports saving and loading on the server, unless explicitly disabled by host.
+This is done intuitively via the "Load from server" and "Save" buttons.

+_In the event that saving has been disabled on your server instance,_ the save button will display "Save to clipboard".
 To save your modifications:
 1. Click save: the content is copied to your clipboard.
 2. Make sure you are up to date (e.g. `git pull --rebase`).
 3. Remove all the content of the target file.
 4. Paste content and save.

-To share your modifications, commit and push on a branch using git.
-Then, create a pull request for that branch through the github UI.
+5. Commit and push on a branch using git.
+6. To share your modifications, create a pull request for that branch through the github UI.